cloudflare/cloudflare-docs/content/fundamentals/api/reference/deprecations.md

 In addition, unlike the standard variants, these legacy cipher suites are not exposed directly through our API (e.g. through the TLS cipher suites preferences endpoint), and their deprecation will not affect customer configurations in any way.

 As of July 1st, 2023, the ChaCha20-Poly1305 ciphers have been deprecated and are deemed End of Life by Cloudflare.
 If you have clients that currently rely on these ciphers, it is strongly recommended to upgrade them to newer, more secure ciphers.
-Please be aware that these deprecated ciphers will be completely removed, and as of Q1 2024, requests using them will start to fail.
+Be aware that these deprecated ciphers will be completely removed in the first quarter of 2024, and requests using them will start to fail.
 Take proactive measures to ensure a smooth transition and maintain the security of your systems.

 ## Argo Tunnel
 **End of life Date: February 4, 2024**